JamieBort/Portfolio-Website/README.md

 - [ ] 12.
 Add a picture of myself.

 - [ ] 13.
 Include the fact that I am involved with Code for Durham.

+The URL to the google drive for this repo can be found here: https://drive.google.com/drive/folders/1NchtYmGJ1wiZ6bEiqElTtK_IA84awWIo